Chickenpox (varicella) vaccine

 Who receives the chickenpox vaccine for free?

-Varicella vaccination is recommended as part of routine childhood immunisation.
-It is provided free for children at 18 months.
+Vaccination against chickenpox is recommended as part of routine childhood immunisation.
+It is provided free for all children at 18 months.

 Note: Some immunisation providers may charge a consultation fee for administering the vaccine.
 You should check what the costs will be when making an appointment with your immunisation provider.